 If you’ve never been on a snorkel safari before, let alone the country the safari will be in, you may be wondering what to pack!
 While we offer safaris to a variety of locations all around the world, the vast majority of them will require a very similar packing list as most of them take place in resorts of a similar caliber and tropical climates.

-While we are staying at some of the nicest resorts in the area, these tours are very casual with t-shirt and shorts being the general ensemble for most guests.
-For all of our tropical snorkel safaris the weather will most certainly be warm, but in some places rain is possible so it’s always a good idea to bring a sweater or rain jacket just in case.
-Also, there may be some internal flights or taxi’s where the AC is quite cold and a jumper will again come in very handy.
+While we are staying at some of the nicest resorts in the area, these tours are very casual with t-shirts and shorts being the general ensemble for most guests.
+For all of our tropical snorkel safaris, the weather will most certainly be warm, but in some places, rain is possible so it’s always a good idea to bring a sweater or rain jacket just in case.
+Also, there may be some internal flights or taxis where the AC is quite cold and a jumper will again come in very handy.
 Also, keep in mind most of the resorts will have a laundry service so no need to pack two weeks worth of clothes.
 No need to pack beach towels or anything like that, the resorts will provide all of that.
 Do keep in mind the social etiquettes of the country you are traveling to, for example, is the country Islamic or will we be visiting temples or other sacred places where I’ll need to cover up a bit more?
 In all the resorts and liveaboards we use, no matter what country, you can pretty much dress as you please.

-Thought there is always plenty of shade at the resorts and on the boats most of our tours are right around the equator where the sun is very intense so it’s a great idea to bring plenty of sun protection.
-One garment that has become increasingly popular as it’s a very versatile piece of clothing both in and out of the water is the Buff.
+Though there is always plenty of shade at the resorts and on the boats, most of our tours are right around the equator where the sun is very intense so it’s a great idea to bring plenty of sun protection.
+One garment that has become increasingly popular as it’s a very versatile piece of clothing both in and out of the water is the Buff, or neck gaiter.
 This simple bit of cloth can be worn around the neck, over the lower half of the face like a bandit, like a bandanna, or just over the top of your head to keep your scalp from burning during the snorkel sessions.
-Outside of the Buff we strongly urge you to bring reef safe sun cream as well.
+Outside of the Buff we strongly urge you to bring reef-safe sun cream as well.
 Another great thing to pack for the sun is a sarong, which can also double as shoulder coverage should you find yourself at a temple or just want to cover up a bit more.